 Be Wary of Dry Air

 Dry air can be a problem in any home, but it is most common during the winter months.
-When cold, outdoor air is heated, its relative humidity (RH) plummets.
+Relative humidity (RH) plummets after cold outdoor air is heated.
 RH is the amount of water in the air and when air gets thirsty, it can wreak havoc on your home, comfort and health.
 Walls, woodwork and hardwoods floors can start to crack due to dry air in your home.
-Static shock is also caused from dry air, which is uncomfortable and can damage electronics.
+Dry air causes static shock.
+Static shock damages home electronics.

 Dry air doesn’t just negatively affect your home, it can also affect your family’s health.
 Did you know that dry air can make you feel colder at normal temperatures, causing you to overheat your home?
 Excessive heating will increase your utility bill and the drier air can make your family more susceptible to cold and flu viruses.